 Example: Purchase price of $400,000 = $11,830 of stamp duty.

 Land tax is a complex calculation for some.
-Please only use this information as a guide, for a precise calculation we suggest seeking a professional to advise, speaking to your conveyancer or visit website: revenuesa.sa.gov.au
+Please only use this information as a guide, for a precise calculation we suggest seeking a professional for advice, speaking to your conveyancer or visit website: revenuesa.sa.gov.au

 Alternatively, if you need to know the total value of all the taxable land.
 Land tax is calculated on the site value, which you can locate on your last Land Tax Notice of Assessment or by contacting the Office of the Valuer General on 1300 653 346.

-When purchasing real estate, rule of thumb is to allow 5% of your budget to cover associated costs such as fees, duties and charges.
+When purchasing real estate, rule of thumb is to allow 5% to 7% of your budget to cover associated costs such as fees, duties and charges.

 Purchase stamp duty: This is the largest expense.
 It’s a tax levied by your state government on all property purchases and has been explained above.

 Mortgage stamp duty: This is a tax levied by the state government based on the size of your mortgage.
 It has now been abolished in most states.

 Transfer fee: This is a government fee for registering your name on the title of the property and removing the vendor’s name.